rvdb7345/Commodity-Trading-Agent/README.md

-# Vesper RL Commodity Trading Agent
+# RL Commodity Trading Agent

 This repo provides a modular environment for training an agent to handle the procurement of agricultural commodities through the use of Reinforcement Learning.
+Created by Vesper in collobaration with Slimmer AI.

+Check out the website for more information about our platform: https://www.vespertool.com/

 ### Current data
 Current data added to the repo is: